Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/eigen.md

 quickly implement the algorithms for finding eigenvalues (and the corresponding eigenvectors).
-At present the methods cannot handle complex numbers, and so should be used for symmetric and triangular real matrices (since they always real eigenvalues).
+At present the methods cannot handle complex numbers, and so should be used for symmetric and triangular real matrices (since they always have real eigenvalues).
 This means I don't have a deep understanding of how these algorithms work so I'll postpone the usual description of how the code works until later, and instead focus on what I understand theoretically.</p>

 <p>Thinking of a matrix $A$ as encoding a linear transformation of a vector
-space, any vector $x$ that points in the same direction after the transformation (i.e. after the multiplication $Ax$) as before it are called eigenvectors.
+space, any vector $x$ that points in the same direction after the transformation (i.e. after the multiplication $Ax$) as before it is called an eigenvector.
 The amount by which their length is changed is called the eigenvalue (typically denoted with $\lambda$).
 Typically we think of the eigenvalues and eigenvectors as properties of the matrix $A$.
-You can also look at eigenvalues as the roots of a polynomial, which comes from the determinant.
+You can also view at eigenvalues as the roots of a polynomial, which comes from the determinant.
 We have 2 unknowns to find: $x$ and $\lambda$:</p>